VW blasted for shielding emissions documents from U.S. probe

 Jepsen said state AGs will "seek to use any means available to us to conduct a thorough investigation of Volkswagen's conduct."

-On Monday, the Justice Department filed a civil suit against VW seeking up to $46 billion for Clean Air Act violations in allowing excess emissions in 580,000 diesel vehicles.
+On Monday, the Justice Department filed a civil suit against VW seeking up to $46 billion (32 billion pounds) for Clean Air Act violations in allowing excess emissions in 580,000 diesel vehicles.
 A criminal investigation is ongoing.

 The Justice Department's suit said government "efforts to learn the truth about the (excess) emissions ... were impeded and obstructed by material omissions and misleading information provided by VW entities."